Q: What are your rates?

 - Children’s Book (papercraft): [secret title]

-These are long-term projects running concurrently with my convention and show schedule and the work I do with my studio.
+These are long-term projects running concurrently with my convention and show schedule and serving my recurring clients.

 Q: Where do you get your source images for photo-manipulations, photographic textures, digital collage, and so on?